 9. Shelf Stable Milk

-Finally, on our list, a first aid kit.
-This should be well stocked and full at all times.
+Finally, on our list, is a first aid kit.
+This should be well-stocked and full at all times.
 While bandages and tape won’t ever expire, you should keep an eye on the dates of the creams and ointments.

 Do you already have your own emergency food pantry?
 Or do you want to add more to it?
 Let us know in the comments below and we’ll be very happy to hear it!

 7 thoughts on “Best 10 Staples For Your Emergency Pantry”